chandraharsha111/hugocontentdraft/content/posts/technical-learnings.md

 * [logback](http://logback.qos.ch/manual/configuration.html):
 `logback.xml`

-:bulb: _Note: Many of the logging providers have multiple ways of being configured.
+`Note:` Many of the logging providers have multiple ways of being configured.
 The examples provided above was done to simply show that there are different files for these providers._